Advantages & Disadvantages of Delaware Statutory Trusts in Real Estate

 4. Equity Contribution Flexibility

-Lower dollar contribution minimums, as well as higher individual investor limits, are two benefits enjoyed within a DST.
+Lower dollar contribution minimums, as well as higher individual investor limits, are two benefits enjoyed within a Delaware Statutory Trust.
 While the sponsor may set their own contribution minimums or investor limits, the IRS allows cash investments as low as $25,000 with no limit on the number of participants, although contributing investors are typically capped at 499.

 5. Traditional Deal Fees